Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Introduction

 We propose a Bayesian profiling approach to incorporate patient characteristics and infer latent groups of A1c measurement trajectories.
-The measurement trajectories examine both the A1c collection or presence patterns and collected values across time.
-The Bayesian profiling approach combines with multiple imputation (MI,~\cite{rubin:1987}) to produce complete EHR datasets for general analysis purpose.
-As an illustration of the MI inference, we evaluate the association between A1c levels and the incidence of any acute health events, such as hospitalization, emergency room (ER) visit or death.
+The measurement trajectories reflect both the A1c collection patterns and A1c values across time.
+The Bayesian profiling approach is combined with multiple imputation (MI,~\cite{rubin:1987}) to produce complete datasets for general analysis purposes.
+As an illustration of the MI inference, we evaluate the association between A1c levels and the incidence of any acute health events, such as hospitalization, emergency room (ER) visits or death.
+The main novelty lies in generalizing MI with a flexible imputation engine, a covariate-dependent latent profile model, to depict nonlinear longitudinal trajectories and incorporate numerous covariates into the latent profiling.